-- 8.1.1 Any qualified Teacher, on point 6 of the main pay scale, may apply to be paid on the upper pay range and any such application must be assessed in line with this policy.
+- 8.1.1 Any qualified teacher, on point 6 of the main pay scale, may apply to be paid on the upper pay range and any such application must be assessed in line with this policy.
 It is the responsibility of the teacher to decide whether or not they wish to apply to be paid on the upper pay range. - 8.1.2 Applications may be submitted once a year.
-Where Teachers wish to be assessed, they should notify their appraiser in writing.
-An example application form is included at Appendix 7 there is also a table in appendix 7 which may be used in the discussion but is not a requirement.
-The written application should be submitted by the Teacher to the appraiser at the performance management/appraisal planning meeting and no later than 31 October.
-The Teacher's application will be appended to their performance management/appraisal planning statement. - 8.1.3 The evidence to be used should be that available through the performance management/appraisal process but would not be limited to this and will demonstrate the capacity to operate at the level required of UPS practitioners.
+Where teachers wish to be assessed, they should notify their appraiser in writing using the application form as at Appendix 7.
+The written application should be submitted by the teacher to the appraiser at the performance management/appraisal planning meeting and no later than 31 October.
+The teacher's application will be appended to their performance management/appraisal planning statement. - 8.1.3 The evidence to be used should be that available through the performance management/appraisal process but would not be limited to this and will demonstrate the capacity to operate at the level required of UPS practitioners.